-Jessi is in her sixth year of coaching at Seacoast.
+Jessi is in her seventh year of coaching at Seacoast.
+She is a level 2 USA certified.
 She is a 2007 graduate of New England College where she played one year of field hockey before deciding to focus her college career in ice hockey.
 She was a 4 year starter for the women’s ice hockey team, still currently holds second for most games played with 107.
 Before college she attended Somersworth High School where she started playing field hockey as a sophomore playing all three years on Varsity and during her junior and senior years she captained.
 During her senior year she made First team All-State, Fosters Dream Team and NH Twin State Team.
 Besides field hockey Jessi also played 4 years of Boys’ Varsity Hockey and during her senior year was the only female in the state to be named on an all-state team.
 She also played 3 years of Boys Varsity Lacrosse and was named second team all-state during her Junior year.
 She has a strong passion for the game of field hockey and continues to play it at Seacoast herself.
 Outside of Seacoast coaching she is also the JV Field Hockey Coach at Dover High School in Dover, NH.
 She has 4 children in which one her oldest daughter is part of the U14 Elite Team.

 Erin has been coaching the U-12 Elite girls since 2018.
 Currently, a Level 1 coach, pursing Level II this summer and also will be coaching for Nexus.